After your Spine Surgery

 After your ICU stay you will recover in your hospital room.

 Your incision will have a drain, which serves to remove extra fluid from the layers of tissue under your skin.
 This allows your physicians and nurses to monitor wound healing.
-The tube will be removed when the drainage has slowed, typically after two to seven days.
+The tube will get removed when the drainage has slowed, typically after two to seven days.

 Walking After Surgery